sanfranciscoave/sanfranciscoave/content/now.md

 ---
 title: 'Now'
-date: 2024-03-12
+date: 2024-05-25
 ---

 What I'm up to:
-- Exploring Linux and open source software
+- Exploring free and open source software, specifically Darktable and GIMP for photo editing
-- Building this website using Hugo
+- Making custom seat cushions for outdoor benches (this has been much harder than I thought...)
 - Working as a Data Analyst

 This is my [now](https://nownownow.com/about) page, inspired by Derek Sivers.